 Where to purchase?

-Parents are able to purchase both Windows and Apple devices, from retailers including JB Hi-Fi, Officeworks or Harvey Norman.
+Parents are able to purchase both Windows and Apple devices from retailers including JB Hi-Fi, Officeworks, Harvey Norman or by clicking on the CompNow portal.
 If you do purchase from the Apple Store in Rundle Mall, please mention that Pulteney Grammar is part of the Family Funded program.